ColdTonic/project_disbot/README.md

 Instatute is a tutoring organisation providing students one-on-one and group tutoring lessons to assist them in preparing for special entry university exams for both Australian and international institutions.
 Project_Disbot is a Discord Bot used to assist in uplifting user experience on the Instatute Discord Server and provides various commands derived from the Discord.py library.

+## Functions
+The bot is able to do the following:
+ - Filter for inappropriate words
+ - Find commonly used phrases
+ - Provide administrative commands like kick, ban, clear messages, mute members, etc.
+ - Has fun games like coinflips
+ - Display user and server profiles

 ## Instructions for download and running locally:

 ### 1. Create a Discord Bot Account (Discord Developer Portal)